Penrhyn - Clearance

 After clearance, you must get permission before moving elsewhere in the lagoon.

 The EO requires a 24 hours notice of your departure.
 Anyone on the atoll can call him for you.
 Please make sure that your passports are collected and all fees paid to the border agencies at this time.
-All payments are to be made by credit card on an eftpos machine, or online payment link provided upon arrival.
+All payments are to be made by cash (NZ Dollars is the preferred currenc)y, credit card on an eftpos machine, or online payment link provided upon arrival.

 Tongareva Island Government Fees: